harmony-one/h/progress/yuriy-menkov.md

+2025-08-18 Mon: Exported positions data and converting it to a new format with preserved significant digits to enable verification of APR calculations in Excel spreadsheets.
+Also working on a script to compare data from the aerodrome monitoring service with data obtained from Aaron’s scripts and stats from Dune service.

+---

+2025-08-15 Fri: Made several improvements to the aerodrome monitoring service: expanding the API with filters by event name to exclude unnecessary events when integrating with the backtesting service.
+Worked on creating indexes to speed up database queries.
+Synced with Artem about developing a time-series simulation model of positions APR and impermanent loss (IL) based on input parameter set.

 2025-08-14 Thu: Worked on calculating APR and other per-wallet statistics for the pool with tick 100, using a year of data (over 3 million events).
 Also attempted integration with Aaron’s lp data—computing fees from transfer/mint/burn events—for more accurate, ground-truth results without relying on the subgraph.

 2025-08-13 Wed: Researched backtesting scripts and repositories from Aaron.
 Comparing the results of the exported aerodrome pools date by Aaron and the results of the monitoring service.